sibill-it/sassone/README.md

 [SweetXml][sweet_xml] is a wonderful library to work with XPath.
 However, `:xmerl`, the library used by SweetXml, is not always memory efficient and speedy.
-You can combine the best of both sides with [Saxmerl][saxmerl], which is a Sassone extension converting XML documents into SweetXml compatible format.
+You can combine the best of both sides with [Saxmerl][saxmerl], which is a Saxy extension converting XML documents into SweetXml compatible format.
 Please check that library out for more information.

 ### Sassone!
 Where did the name come from?